KitwareMedical/UTM/README.md

 For a self contained example see
 [run-example.py](python/run-example.py)
-The example preprocesses a aset of images and passes the preprocessed images to the analysis script.
+The example preprocesses a set of images and passes the preprocessed images to the analysis script.

 For an example on the [OASIS-1 data set](https://www.oasis-brains.org/)
 [run-oasis-1.py](python/run-oasis-1.py)

 ## Visualization of the Results
-The resulst are visualzed with [Shiny](https://shiny.rstudio.com/) applications in the folders
+The results are visualzed with [Shiny](https://shiny.rstudio.com/) applications in the folders
  - [Shiny](./Scripts/Shiny/app.R)
  - [ShinyParcels](./Scripts/ShinyParcels/app.R)
  - [ShinyComponents](./Scripts/ShinyComponents/app.R)